mferrell16/follina/README.md

 ## How can you use it?

-JohnHammond Premade Proof of Concept Code: https://github.com/JohnHammond/msdt-follina This code can be ran without any additional steps.

-Creating your own exploit.
+### Creating your own exploit.
 This is a two part process.

 Part One: creating the document.
 1. unzip the microsoft doc